 We also ate out all the time, except for two evenings, as South Africa has so many great restaurants!
 But, you could definitely lower your food cost as well if you booked Airbnb apartments with kitchens so that you could cook every evening.

 On the other side of the scale, there are plenty of options to splurge in South Africa as well.

 For tips on tipping in South Africa, check out my tipping guide.

-I’m really happy with how our trip turned out, and not just because I planned it 😀 We had a good balance of seeing a lot and still being able to chill a bit.
-The only thing I’d do differently if I’d do it again, was plan the final part of our trip a bit better.
+I'm really happy with how our South Africa trip turned out, and not just because I planned it :D We had a good balance of seeing a lot and still being able to chill a bit over the two weeks.
+The only thing I'd do differently if I'd do it again would be to plan the final part of our trip a bit better.